-To put the head back on body: see photo 2 below here, in the hole inside the neck there is a groove.
-The edge of the neck should go in this groove.
+To put the head back on the body: see photo 2 below here, in the hole inside the neck there is a groove.
+The edge of the neck should go into this groove.
 There’s a notch on the edge to make this easier.
-Often when you buy a well played with Emerald Witch the head may be put on incorrectly, too deep down on the neck.
-And with age the vinyl corrodes the plastic of the body. (this is normal, because of the ingredient in vinyl plastic that makes it soft creeps over to the hard plastic and deform that, so never store vinyl together with plastic) That may leave a mark on the neck.
-If it is severe looking you may cut a strip of sanding paper/foam and put it around the neck and slide it around until you’re satisfied with how it looks.
-Use finer grain sand paper until it is smooth.
+Often when you buy a played with Emerald Witch the head may be put on incorrectly, too deep down on the neck.
+And with age, the vinyl corrodes the plastic of the body. (this is normal, because of the ingredient in vinyl plastic that makes it soft creeps over to the hard plastic and deforms that, so never store vinyl together with plastic) That may leave a mark on the neck.
+If it is severe-looking you may cut a strip of sanding paper/foam and put it around the neck and slide it around until you’re satisfied with how it looks.
+Use finer grain sandpaper until it is smooth.

 This is a big caution!
 The hair will shrink if it’s put in too much hot water.
 So when you wash the head and/or the head do not use too hot water.
 It is better to use colder water. (hand temperature or colder).
 Do not use any kind of hair treatment that involves heat.
 Ironing, flat iron, curling iron, boiling, all these things are bad for Emerald Witch’s sensitive hair.
 Trust me on this one, too many people, including me, had bad experience with watching the hair clump, burn, shrink, frizz up or all at once.